beezwax/fmrest-ruby/README.md

 **NOTE:** the moneta gem is not included as a dependency of fmrest-ruby, so you'll have to add it to your Gemfile.

+## Date fields

+Since the Data API uses JSON (wich doesn't provide a native date/time object), dates and timestamps are received in string format.

+By default fmrest-ruby leaves those fields untouched as strings, but it provides an opt-in feature to try to automatically "coerce" them into Ruby date objects.

+The connection option `:coerce_dates` controls this feature.
+Possible values
+are:

+* `:full`: whenever a string matches the given date/timestamp/time format, convert them to `Date` or `DateTime` objects as appropriate
+* `:hybrid`/`true`: similar as above, but instead of converting to regular `Date`/`DateTime` it converts strings to `FmRest::StringDate` and `FmRest::StringDateTime`, "hybrid" classes provided by fmrest-ruby that retain the functionality of `String` while also providing most the functionality of `Date`/`DateTime` (more on this below)
+* `false`: disable date coercion entirely (default), leave original string values untouched

+Enabling date coercion works with both basic fmrest-ruby connections and Spyke models (ORM).

+The connection options `:date_format`, `:timestamp_format` and `:time_format`
+control how to match and parse dates.
+You only need to provide these if you use a date/time localization different from American format (the default).

+Future versions of fmrest-ruby will provide better (and less heuristic) ways of specifying and/or detecting date fields (e.g. by requesting layout metadata or a DSL in model classes).

+### Hybrid string/date objects

+`FmRest::StringDate` and `FmRest::StringDateTime` are special classes that inherit from `String`, but internally parse and store a `Date`/`DateTime` (respectively), and delegate any methods not provided by `String` to those objects.
+In other words, they quack like a duck *and* bark like a dog.

+You can use these when you want fmrest-ruby to provide you with date objects, but you don't want to worry about date coercion of false positives (i.e. a string field that gets converted to `Date` because it just so matched the given date format).

+Be warned however that these classes come with a fair share of known gotchas (see GitHub wiki for more info).

 ## Spyke support (ActiveRecord-like ORM)